 Industrial Pretreatment Program

-This program is required by both Federal (40 CFR 403) and state (9VAC25-31-10 et seq.) regulations for various publicly-owned wastewater treatment plants (WWTPs), the Lynchburg Regional WWTP being one.
+This program is required by both Federal (40 CFR 403) and state (9VAC25-31-10 et seq.) regulations for various publicly-owned wastewater treatment plants, the Lynchburg Regional Water Resource Recovery Facility being one.
 The program is designed to prevent treatment works upset, pass through of the treatment system and protection of sludge quality through the regulation of significant industrial facilities, including categorical industries, which discharge into the sanitary sewer system.
 Industrial facilities coming under the regulations must apply for and receive a permit from the City of Lynchburg’s Department of Water Resources.
 Information on obtaining a permit may be obtained by calling the Industrial Monitoring Coordinator at 434-455-6240

 Backflow Prevention Program

 The Department of Water Resources must identify potential cross-connection hazards and determine necessary protective measures to maintain water quality.
 This can be accomplished through the Cross-Connection Control and Backflow Prevention Program.
 The program identifies those activities which pose a threat to the public water supply through cross-connections and outlines appropriate protective measures.
 Please follow the requirements outlined in the Backflow Prevention Program when designing, constructing and/or renovating within the City of Lynchburg.
 Doing so will make for a smoother connection to the City's water system.

 If you have questions that haven't been addressed by the pages of this website, please feel free to contact our administrative office at 434-455-4250.